 Retrospectively, there are so many niggles that I wish I had taken more seriously more sooner, if any of the following apply to your current relationship then, at the risk of being the bearer of bad news, I don’t think he’s the one for you to love.

 1. They are not funny anymore

-This might seem like a miniscule problem, but every girl knows that the key to winning a girls heart is to make her laugh.
+This might seem like a minuscule problem, but every girl knows that the key to winning a girl’s heart is to make her laugh.
 If his jokes make you roll your eyes when they used to make you buckle then there’s a chance the magic is starting to die.
 Especially if someone else is making you laugh the way that he used to.

 2. They make inappropriate comments

 I remember sitting watching TV with a guy that I was seeing at the time and he made a really unnecessarily homophobic comment towards someone in the show and honestly, he instantly became unattractive and I knew we just weren’t on the same wavelength.
 Similarly, I was seeing another guy and we were watching his nephew who was upset about something, and he told him not to cry like a little girl.
 All that I could think of was “boy you ain’t raising my kids.”
 Two days later after an awkward coffee meeting that was that.

 Granted that after a year of being together, you (probably) won’t be having sex at every single opportunity like when you first got together, but ya know, if you’re not ripping each other’s clothes off at least now and again and the passion has totally gone, then something is probably wrong.
 I mean, how can you go the rest of your life without really getting it on?